 Our client and his son’s mother divorced from each other in 2013 and lived separately from that point forward.
-His ex-wife had primary conservatorship rights to his son which meant that the boy lived with his mom during the week and had weekend visitation with his father.
-Our client took advantage of the time that he had with his son but his ex-wife was experiencing difficulties with her mental health and with drug use.
+His ex-wife had primary conservatorship rights to his son, which meant that the boy lived with his mom during the week and had weekend visitation with his father.
+Our client took advantage of the time that he had with his son, but his ex-wife was experiencing difficulties with her mental health and drug use.
 This is where Texas becomes involved in the lives of our former client and his son.

-By that time it was largely too little, too late.
+By that time, it was largely too little, too late.
 Our client had failed to participate in any prior proceeding or service plan.
-His opinion was that if he couldn’t have his son returned to him it did not matter what happened after that.
+His opinion was that if he couldn’t have his son returned to him, it did not matter what happened after that.

 CPS case assistance needed?
 Contact the Law Office of Bryan Fagan, PLLC

-If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”
+If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “Child Protective Services E-Book”

 Other Articles you may be interested in:

-- Family Law Cases in Texas: Examining the steps in a Child Protective Services case
+- Family Law Cases in Texas: The final stages of a CPS case

 Law Office of Bryan Fagan, PLLC | Houston, Texas CPS Defense Lawyers

 The Law Office of Bryan Fagan, PLLC routinely handles matters that affect children and families.
-If you have questions regarding CPS, it's important to speak with one of our Houston, TX CPS defense lawyers right away to protect your rights.
+If you have questions regarding CPS, it's important to speak with one of our Houston, TX CPS defense Lawyers right away to protect your rights.

-Our cps defense lawyers in Houston TX are skilled at listening to your goals during this trying process and developing a strategy to meet those goals.
+Our CPS defense lawyers in Houston TX are skilled at listening to your goals during this trying process and developing a strategy to meet those goals.
 Contact Law Office of Bryan Fagan, PLLC by calling (281) 810-9760 or submit your contact information in our online form.
-The Law Office of Bryan Fagan, PLLC handles cps cases in Houston, Texas, Cypress, Klein, Humble, Kingwood, Tomball, The Woodlands, Houston, the FM 1960 area, or surrounding areas, including Harris County, Montgomery County, Liberty County, Chambers County, Galveston County, Brazoria County, Fort Bend County and Waller County.
+The Law Office of Bryan Fagan, PLLC handles CPS defense cases in Houston, Texas, Cypress, Klein, Humble, Kingwood, Tomball, The Woodlands, the FM 1960 area, or surrounding areas, including Harris County, Montgomery County, Liberty County, Chambers County, Galveston County, Brazoria County, Fort Bend County and Waller County.